-A7.1 The proposal shall include an assessment on how the proposed alternative approach achieves at least as good a quality outcome in ensuring that defective EPCs are identified and replaced as the DCLG standard approach.
+A7.1 The proposal shall include an assessment on how the proposed alternative approach achieves at least as good a quality outcome in ensuring that audits which are likely to be assessed by a Scheme audit as a fail, are identified and replaced as the DCLG standard approach.

-APPENDIX 5, TABLE 3.
-DCLG SCHEME EA - Level 3 & 4 QUALITY AUDIT MONTHLY MONITORING RETURN - NB: A Template will be Issued to Schemes to Complete
+APPENDIX 5, TABLE 6.
+DCLG SCHEME NDEA - Level 3 & 4 QUALITY AUDIT MONTHLY MONITORING RETURN - NB: A Template will be Issued to Schemes to Complete